kolesarm/539b/readme.md

 # Notes

 I provide detailed lecture notes with references.
-The goal of the lecture notes is to serve as a reference for your own later research, and as such, they aim to be self-contained and detailed.
-In lectures, we won't have time to dive into all the details, so it's a good idea to read ideally read them ahead of time, or at least after class.
+Sometimes I will provide slides.
+The goal of the slides is just to streamline classroom discussion; they are incomplete.
+In contrast, the goal of the lecture notes is to serve as a reference for your own later research, and as such, they aim to be self-contained and detailed.
+In lectures (and slides), we won't have time to dive into all the details, so it's a good idea to read the notes ahead of time, or at least after class.

 # Homework

 I'll give weekly homework, which will be a mix of empirical exercises and critical summaries of assigned readings.
+They will be posted on Canvas.

 # Topics